Jingxian12/movie-recommender-system/README.md

 #### ii.
 Content-Based Filtering (CBF)

-Recommends movies similar to a selected movie based on movie attributes.
+Recommends movies similar to a selected movie based on movie attributes by applying TF-IDF Vectorization.
 Features used include:
 - Genres
 - Movie Overview